 In our hustle and bustle world, almost everyone has a résumé.
 It's that trusty document, detailing our proudest moments, like a passport stamping our professional journeys.
 But, what if there's another side to this story?

-Enter: The Reverse Resume: the tool I use to test whether I'm being innovative enough as a professional.
+Enter: The Reverse Resume: the goal setting and professional development plan I use to test whether I'm being innovative enough as a professional.

 The Balance of Choices

-While a conventional resume lists our achievements, the Reverse Resume is the flip side; it captures all the opportunities, projects, and endeavors we’ve turned down.
+While a conventional resume lists our achievements, the Reverse Resume is the flip side; this goal setting and professional development plan captures all the opportunities, projects, and endeavors we’ve turned down.

 And the driving force behind this concept?
 Growth.